-Product U.S. Revenues (2015) (\$ in millions) Percent of Worldwide Revenues (2015) Patent / Data Protection - U.S. Cialis \$ 1,256.8 6% Compound and use patents November 2017 Alimta 1,162.4 6% Compound patent plus pediatric exclusivity January 2017; vitamin regimen patent plus pediatric exclusivity 2022 Forteo 612.4 3% Formulation and related process patents 2018; use patents 2019 Strattera 502.1 3% Use patent plus pediatric exclusivity May 2017 Effient 417.6 2% Compound patent April 2017; use patents 2023
+Product U.S. Revenues Worlds (2016) Revenuet (\$ in millions) (201 Patent / Data Protection - U.S. Cialis \$ 1,469.5 7% Compound and use patents November 2017 Alimta 1,101.0 5% Vitamin regimen patent plus pediatric exclusivity 2022 Forteo 770.5 4% Formulation and related process patents December 2018; use patents August 2019 Strattera 534.9 3% Use patent plus pediatric exclusivity May 2017 Effient 465.6 2% Compound patent plus pediatric exclusivity October 2017; use patents 2023

-Product Revenues Outside U.S. (2015) (\$ in millions) Percent of Worldwide Revenues (2015) Patent / Data Protection - Major Europe / Japan Alimta \$ 1,330.7 7% Major European countries: compound patent December 2015, vitamin regimen patent 2021 Japan: compound patent December 2015, use patents to treat cancer concomitantly with vitamins 2021 Cialis 1,053.9 5% Major European countries: compound patent November 2017 Cymbalta 883.0 4% Major European countries: data package protection 2014 Japan: data package protection 2018 Zyprexa 783.6 4% Japan: Patent for schizophrenia December 2015; for bipolar mania April 2016 Forteo 735.9 4% Japan: Data package protection 2018; formulation and related process patent 2019
+Product Revenues Outside U.S. Worl (2016) Rev (\$ in millions) (2 Patent / Data Protection - Major Europe / Japan Alimta \$ 1,182.3 6% Major European countries: vitamin regimen patent 2021 Japan: use patents to treat cancer concomitantly with vitamins 2021 Cialis 1,002.1 5% Major European countries: compound patent November 2017 Forteo 729.4 3% Japan: data package protection July 2018; formulation and related process patent August 2019 Cymbalta 661.2 3% Japan: data package protection January 2018 Zyprexa 655.5 3% No remaining patent protection

 Certain other significant products no longer have effective exclusivity through patent protection or data protection.
-For non-biological products, loss of exclusivity (whether by expiration or as a consequence of litigation) typically results in the entry of one or more generic competitors, leading to a rapid and severe decline in revenues, especially in the U.S. Historically, outside the U.S. the market penetration of generics following loss of exclusivity has not been as rapid or pervasive as in the U.S.; however, generic market penetration is increasing in many markets outside the U.S., including Japan, Europe, and many countries in the emerging markets.
-For biological products (such as Humalog, Humulin, Erbitux, and Cyramza), loss of exclusivity may or may not result in the near-term entry of competitor versions (i.e., biosimilars) due to development timelines, manufacturing challenges, and/or uncertainties in the regulatory pathways for approval of the competitor versions.
-See Item 7, "Management's Discussion and Analysis-Executive Overview-Other Matters," and Item 1, "Business-Patents, Trademarks, and Other Intellectual Property Rights," for more details.
+For non-biologic products, loss of exclusivity (whether by expiration or as a consequence of litigation) typically results in the entry of one or more generic competitors, leading to a rapid and severe decline in revenues, especially in the U.S. Historically, outside the U.S. the market penetration of generics following loss of exclusivity has not been as rapid or pervasive as in the U.S.; however, generic market penetration is increasing in many markets outside the U.S., including Japan, Europe, and many countries in the emerging markets.
+For biologic (such as Humalog, Humulin, Erbitux, Cyramza, Trulicity, and Taltz), loss of exclusivity may or may not result in the near-term entry of competitor versions (i.e., biosimilars) due to development timelines, manufacturing challenges, and/or uncertainties in the regulatory pathways for approval of the competitor versions.
+See Item 7, "Management's Discussion and

+Analysis-Executive Overview-Other Matters," and Item 1, "Business-Patents, Trademarks, and Other Intellectual Property Rights," for more details.